Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/property/nullable/README.md

 ### NullableClient

-`NullableClient` is the primary interface for developers using the Nullable REST client library.
+`NullableClient` is the primary interface for developers using the Nullable client library.
 Explore the methods on this client object to understand the different features of the Nullable service that you can access.